For media/press inquiries, please contact:

 Through the hospital’s Luke Waites Center for Dyslexia and Learning Disorders, specific learning disorders, such as dyslexia, are evaluated and treated.
 Through the hospital’s videotaped dyslexia and literacy training programs, thousands of Texas students have learned to read and write.

 The hospital had 34,801 outpatient visits and performed 1,855 surgeries during fiscal 2014.
+All of our physicians hold faculty appointments at UT Southwestern and are renowned for extraordinary patient care, outstanding research and teaching of medical students, residents and fellows from around the world.
 More than 800 dedicated volunteers play an active role at TSRHC, supporting a staff of more than 800 full-time employees.
 The volunteers assist in patient care and administration, donating more than 87,000 hours last year.

 Texas Scottish Rite Hospital for Children is governed by a board of trustees who are members of the Scottish Rite of Freemasonry in Texas.
 Scottish Rite Masons are affiliated with Freemasonry, a worldwide fraternal organization whose members share a common desire to better themselves as citizens and members of society.
 Financial support from the Scottish Rite or broader Masonic groups is on an individual, voluntary basis.
 The hospital is not affiliated with the Shriners Hospitals for Children.